 But how are you able to detect any leakage?
 Well, you can actually use any of the carbon monoxide detectors listed above, but there are also three other types that are designed for cars.
 We list these below in terms of portability as this is what most people are seeking when they’re buying one for their vehicles.

-Just so you're aware, we haven't tested any of the three items above for cars or caravans.
-Once we've done some testing, then we'll do a full write up.
+Just so you’re aware, we haven’t tested this portable CO2 alarm above for cars or caravans.
+Once we’ve done some testing, then we’ll do a full write up.

 In the meantime, please do let us know if you have used any of the above in your cars, trucks, carvans, boats or other areas where portability is an important factor.